renejerez/ubi-master-computer-engineering/14480-IOT/Teoria/readme.md

     <td></td>
     <td>Access - Physic</td>
     <td>Physic</td>
-    <td>also known as the perception layer, is the layer of the “things” in IoT.
+    <td>The layer of the “things” in IoT.
 It is composed of devices or sensors capable of identifying parameters of the environment and other devices or sensors in the network</td>
   </tr>
 </table>